-- The sketch comedy series Key & Peele has two such magical African-Americans fighting to the mutual death over who would get to enlighten a success-weary white man.
+- The sketch comedy series Key & Peele has two such magical African-Americans (one also qualifying as an Almighty Janitor) fighting to the mutual death over who would get to enlighten a success-weary white man.

 - Wingin' It, a show about an inexperienced (black) angel who alters reality to help a socially awkward (white) student.

 - Parodied in an episode of The Fresh Prince of Bel-Air where Jameson Whitworth, a wealthy eccentric, comes to believe Will is his good luck charm.
 He goes so far as to make his "Young homie" into his financial adviser, with the belief that Will has the supernatural ability to make him richer.